Asherbeck10/Work-Day-Scheduler/README.md

 ## About The Project

 ![Product start screen](./images/work-day-scheduler_.png)
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.The tim lines are color-coded each time line color based on past(gary), present(red), and future (green).
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.The time lines are color-coded each time line color based on past(gary), present(red), and future (green).

 Here's why: